leplusorg/ristretto/README.md

 ## Digital Signature

 Releases of Ristretto are digitally signed.
-You can verify the signature using the following [public key 3F147B345EADE8C92DA0C0006B1B9BE54C155617](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x6b1b9be54c155617).
-I recommend that you verify the signature of all your dependencies:
+You can verify the GPG signature using the following [public key 3F147B345EADE8C92DA0C0006B1B9BE54C155617](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x6b1b9be54c155617).
+I recommend that you verify the GPG signature of all your dependencies:

 - [Maven](https://www.simplify4u.org/pgpverify-maven-plugin/)
 - [Gradle](https://docs.gradle.org/current/userguide/dependency_verification.html)